JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
 In this template, the AS3 declaration creates 2 VIPs: one for public internet facing, and one for private internal usage.
 It is preconfigured as an example.

-In this template, the Azure public IP address is associated with an Azure Load Balancer that forwards traffic to a backend pool that includes the secondary private IP address of the External NIC on each BIG-IP.

 ***Note:*** These next steps illustrate the manual way in the GUI to create a virtual server
 1. Open the BIG-IP VE Configuration utility
 2. Click **Local Traffic > Virtual Servers**